XYZ-Forge/API/README.md

 # API
-API for the print farm
+API for the print farm.